segni-tafesse/ethio_agri_smart/lib/data/rose.md

 4. Cucumber Mosaic Virus (CMV): CMV can infect a wide range of plant species, including roses.
 Infected roses may display mosaic patterns, mottling, yellowing, or curling of leaves, and stunted growth.
 CMV is primarily transmitted through aphids, which feed on infected plants and spread the virus as they move between plants.
 ## Fungus
-Let me enlighten you on some common fungal diseases that can afflict these beloved blooms:
+ some common fungal diseases that can afflict these beloved blooms:

 1. Black Spot (Diplocarpon rosae): A notorious fungal disease, black spot manifests as black or dark brown spots on rose leaves.
 These spots may enlarge and cause defoliation, weakening the plant over time.
 Warm, humid conditions promote its development, and the fungus can overwinter on fallen leaves.